microsoft/BuildTourHack/stories/4/415_Kubernetes.md

 ```

 ### 3. Deploy our webapp from the Docker image.
+We deploy the same way as above, but we dont need the --env parameter, as the front end web application should have no direct access to the DocumentDB.

 ```bash
 kubectl run --image=$ACR_NAME.azurecr.io/knowzy/shippingwebapp:1
 ```

 ### 4. Expose each of our applications
+All that remains is to expose our applications to the outside world by telling Kubernetes which ports to make available to the deployments we've pushed to the cluster.

     kubectl expose deployment ordersapi --port=80
     kubectl expose deployment productsapi --port=80 --type=LoadBalancer